-Bradley’s 2011 squad is 23-22 overall and is his ninth team to eclipse the 20-win mark.
+Bradley’s 2011 squad posted a 23-24 overall and was his ninth team to eclipse the 20-win mark.
 The group also matched a Princeton record with 15 Ivy League wins, equalling the totals of the 2000 and 2003 Ivy Champion teams.
-Additionally Princeton earned home field for the Ivy League Championships series for the fourth time in program history.
+Additionally Princeton earned home field for the Ivy League Championship series for the fourth time in program history.

 Bradley, who spent nine seasons as a left-handed-hitting catcher in the major leagues for the New York Yankees, Chicago White Sox, Seattle Mariners and Cincinnati Reds, came to Princeton after a year as an assistant coach at Rutgers University.
 He is a 1982 graduate of the University of North Carolina and an Essex Fells, N.J., native.